-Appendix D: Policy on Sex Discrimination and Sexual Harassment
+Appendix D: Policy on Sex Discrimination, Sexual Harassment, Sexual Assault, Sexual Misconduct, Interpersonal Violence, and Stalking

-1. Policy Statement
+| Policy Statement

-It is the policy of the University of Texas at Austin (University) to provide an educational and working environment for its students, faculty, and staff that is free from sex and gender discrimination and sexual harassment.
-In accordance with federal and state law, the University prohibits discrimination on the basis of sex and gender, including sexual harassment.
-Sex and gender discrimination and sexual harassment will not be tolerated, and individuals who engage in such conduct will be subject to disciplinary action as detailed in Appendix C (Chapter 11, Student Discipline and Conduct).
-The University encourages students, faculty, staff, and visitors to promptly report incidents of sex and gender discrimination and sexual harassment.
+It is the policy of The University of Texas at Austin ("University") to provide an educational and working environment for its students, faculty, and staff that is free from sex and gender discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including domestic violence and dating violence), and stalking.
+In accordance with federal and state law, the University prohibits discrimination on the basis of sex and gender and prohibits sexual harassment, sexual assault, sexual misconduct, interpersonal violence, and stalking.